1. Home

 • Disable rotating - Prevent customers from rotating their uploaded image.

-• Product Options - By default, the printable area will be used for all eligible file upload fields (i.e. all file upload fields which appear on products which use the image that has the printable area).
-If you want to display it on specific file upload fields only, then select these here.
-For example, if you're creating a t-shirt product and will have different preview fields for the front and back of the t-shirt, then create one file upload field for the front and select it for the front image; and another for the back and select it on the back image.
+• Linked Option - By default, the printable area will be used for all eligible file upload, text or paragraph fields (i.e. all fields which have image previews enabled and appear on products which use the image that has the printable area).
+If you want to display it on specific fields only, then select these here.
+For example, if you're creating a t-shirt product and will have different preview fields for the front and back of the t-shirt, then create one field for the front and select it in the printable area for the front image; and another for the back and select it in the printable area for the back image.

 How to bulk-add printable areas to multiple images